 The CE-100T-8 is a Layer 1 mapper card with eight 10/100 Ethernet ports.
-It maps each port to a unique SONET circuit in a point-to-point configuration.
-Figure 23-1 illustrates a sample CE-100T-8 application.
+It maps each port to a unique SONET/SDH circuit in a point-to-point configuration.
+Figure 24-1 illustrates a sample CE-100T-8 application.
 In this example, data traffic from the Fast Ethernet port of a switch travels across the point-to-point circuit to the Fast Ethernet port of another switch.

-Figure 23-1 CE-100T-8 Point-to-Point Circuit
+Figure 24-1 CE-100T-8 Point-to-Point Circuit

-The CE-100T-8 cards allow you to provision and manage an Ethernet private line service like a traditional SONET line.
+The CE-100T-8 cards allow you to provision and manage an Ethernet private line service like a traditional SONET/SDH line.
 CE-100T-8 card applications include providing carrier-grade Ethernet private line services and high-availability transport.

 The CE-100T-8 card carries any Layer 3 protocol that can be encapsulated and transported over Ethernet, such as IP or IPX.
 The Ethernet frame from the data network is transmitted on the Ethernet cable into the standard RJ-45 port on a CE-100T-8 card.
-The CE-100T-8 card transparently maps Ethernet frames into the SONET payload using packet-over-SONET (POS) encapsulation.
-The POS circuit with its encapsulated Ethernet inside is then multiplexed onto an OC-N card like any other SONET STS.
+The CE-100T-8 card transparently maps Ethernet frames into the SONET/SDH payload using packet-over-SONET/SDH (POS) encapsulation.
+The POS circuit with its encapsulated Ethernet inside is then multiplexed onto an optical card like any other SONET synchronous transport signal (STS) or SDH synchronous transport mode (STM).
 When the payload reaches the destination node, the process is reversed and the data is transmitted from the standard RJ-45 port in the destination CE-100T-8 card onto the Ethernet cable and data network.
-The POS process is covered in detail in Chapter 21, "POS on ONS Ethernet Cards."
+The POS process is covered in detail in Chapter 20, "POS on ONS Ethernet Cards."